orb-lang/helm/doc/md/helm/helm-db.md

 A weak table to hold conns, keyed by string path\.

+This does mean we can only have one in\-memory database `""` at a time, which should be okay\.

 ```lua
 local _conns = setmetatable({}, { __mode = 'v' })
 ```